 For real-world applications, the intuitive approach of the training and calibration phase is to use the past labeled data as the training data and make inferences on the new data.
 However, there are some differences in feature distributions across sessions, and these differences may be due to the non-stationary characteristics of EEG and changing environments such as noise, impedance variability, and the relative position of the electrodes.
-As time passes, the performance of the emotion recognition system may deteriorate.
-Therefore, adapting emotion recognition models should be further studied in the future [76]-[80].
+As time passes, the performance of the emotion recognition models should be further studied in the future [76]-[80].
 To overcome the across-day variability in neural recording conditions and make the brain-machine interfaces robust to future neural variability, Sussillo et al. [81] exploited the previously collected data to construct a robust decoder using a multiplicative recurrent neural network.